mrFavoslav/KeyDrop-Giveaway-Bot/README.md

 ### KeyDrop Bot Overview

 - **Server-side C# Application**:
-  The server handles the core logic and operations, interacting with the Client-side JavaScript.
+  The server handles settings, interacting with the Client-side JavaScript.
 It hosts a WebSocket server that allows users to set parameters like cooldowns, giveaways to join, and other configuration options.

 - **Client-side JavaScript**:
   The client script, running through Tampermonkey, automates interactions on the KeyDrop website.
-It listens for instructions from the server and performs automated tasks on the KeyDrop website.
+It listens for settings from the server and performs automated tasks on the KeyDrop website.

 - **Release Pipeline**:
   The release pipeline, powered by GitHub Actions, automates the building and releasing of the latest versions of both the server-side application and the client-side script.